 Set up SAML group mappings

 SAML group mappings let you map attributes in your identity provider’s SAML response to Cassidy groups.
-This allows you to centrally manage user access in your IdP and have Cassidy automatically provision the right permissions when users sign in.
-When a user signs in through your IdP, Cassidy checks the user’s SAML assertion and adds the user to Cassidy groups based on the mappings you’ve configured.Important behavior
+Use group mappings to automatically place people into the teams that control resource visibility.
+When a user signs in through your IdP, Cassidy checks the user’s SAML assertion and adds the user to Cassidy groups based on the mappings you’ve configured.Groups control which shared resources a user can see.
+To automatically grant privileges for what a user can do, use SAML role mappings.

 - Case-sensitive — Attribute keys and values must match exactly.